Gitanjali1818/90DaysOfDevOps/2026/day-21/shell_scripting_cheatsheet.md

           6-     -x       [ -x file ]          Can the file be exicuted?
           7-     -s       [ -s file]           Is the file non-empty (size > 0)?

+      4- if, elif, else syntax:
+         if [ -f file.txt ];
+          then
+             echo "EXISTS"
+         elif [ -d Backup ];
+           then
+             echo "DIRCTORY'
+         else
+             echo "NOT FOUND"
+         fi

+       5- Logical operators: